 You probably know the French Quiche.
 In French, we call it Quiche Lorraine.
 And Nancy is the capital of Lorraine.
 But there are a lot more regional dishes to try.
 My favourite one is the Choucroute aka sauerkraut (vegetarians, please look away!) – which is more famous as a dish from the nearby region Alsace but is also made in Lorraine.
 I love the Bouchée à la Reine (known to be a recipe from Louis XV’s wife) filled with mushrooms – and this last one can be vegetarian.
 The region Lorraine is also famous for its patés.

-But what many visitors will be the most excited about are sweet specialities of Nancy.
+But many visitors will be the most excited about Nancy’s sweet specialities.
 It’s very reputed for its macarons and the lollies Bergamotes.

-The region Lorraine used to produce a lot of wine before the XXth century.
-Unfortunately, an epidemic of the sadly famous pest phylloxera in 1890 killed most of the vines of the region.
+Lorraine used to produce a lot of wine before the XXth century.
+Unfortunately, an epidemic of the sadly famous pest phylloxera in 1890 killed most of the region’s vines.
 There are now around 90 producers in Lorraine for three main regions: côtes de Toul (the main one), côtes de Moselle and côtes de Meuse.
-The nearby region Alsace is more famous for its wineries, and often listed as one of the best wine regions in France.
+The nearby region, Alsace, is more famous for its wineries and is often listed as one of the best wine regions in France.

 For how long should you stay in Nancy?